Grain Leather vs. Split Leather

 3) The wider the falls, the thuddier it will feel.
 Thinner falls will give you sting.

 Cow - Cowhide is one of the most versatile leathers there is.
 65-70% of all of the leather used in the world is cowhide.
-It is so common that if something says that it is made from leather but not what type of leather, it is probably cow.
+It is so common that if something says that it is made from leather but doesn't specify what kind, it's probably cow.
 It is strong, flexible, durable and comes in a wide range of thicknesses and finishes.
 This variety means that you can get impact toys in cow leather to produce just about any sensation.
-See Leather and Impact for details.

 Bull - Bullhide is a thicker, heavier version of cowhide.
 It is very durable, often used to make cowboy boots.
 The flesh side will have a larger grain than cowhide does.
-Like all thick leathers, it can be finished to be very rigid or soft and flexible.
+Like all thick leathers, it can be finished to be very rigid, or soft and flexible.
 The large grain and thickness can cause large wrinkles and creases in the hides.
-Those creases can show up in your toys but they can also hide scuffs and scratches.
-Most bullhide used for impact toys are 6-8 ounces and flexible.
-This thickness will make it heavy so it is good for thud.
-Full or top grain bullhide will have a textured finish that can produce some sting, especially with thinner falls..
+Those creases can show up in your toys but they can also helpfully hide scuffs and scratches.
+Most bullhides used for impact toys are 6-8 ounces and flexible, a weighty dense leather that provides a good thud.
+Full or top grain bullhide will have a textured finish that can produce some sting, especially with thinner falls.

 Deer - Deerskin is one of the most supple and softest leathers that you will find.
 Though it is not a thick leather, it is very durable.
 Its strength is why it is often used for lacing.
-It is stretchy and will shape itself making it good for clothing and shoes.
-North American deerskin is generally 2-3 ounces.
-Mule deer can be up to 4 ounces.
+It is stretchy and will easily shape itself, making it good for clothing and shoes.
+North American deerskin is generally 2-3 ounces; mule deer can be up to 4 ounces.
 Due to the thinness of the leather, blemishes and scars can not be removed like they can be in a thicker leather.
 You can expect imperfections in impact implements made from deerskin.
-Because it is so soft, deer floggers will be thuddy with little to no sting even with thin falls.
-The lightness of the leather means that it takes a good bit of leather to give a sensation.
+Because it is so light and soft, deer floggers will be thuddy with little to no sting even with thin falls.
 It can also be very porous so it is susceptible to staining from oils or other fluids.
 Cleaning deer can be a bit of a challenge.
-See our section on leather cleaning, coming soon.

 Bison - A clarifying note before I start on bison.
 In the US, we tend to use the terms bison and buffalo interchangeably.
 Technically, buffalo are limited to the Asian Water Buffalo and the African Cape Buffalo.
-Bison are from North America.
+Bison refers to the North American bison which are only distantly related to other true buffalo.
 Bison hides are not stretched during the tanning process meaning that it retains all of its natural strength.
 It also keeps all of its large pebble grain.
 Bison is used in a lot of shoe making.
 An 8-9 ounce bison used to make moccasins will be very soft, very heavy, and very thuddy.
-At the other end of the spectrum, Tucson bison is very rigid, very heavy, and very stingy.
+At the other end of the spectrum, Tuscan bison is finished with a hard edge that makes it very rigid, very heavy, and very stingy.

 Elk - Elkskin is very similar to deerskin.
 It is soft with a suede like feel to it.
 It is heavier than North American deer but similar in weight to mule deer.
 Everything about deer is true for elk.
 It too will have flaws on the hides, is very porous, and can be a challenge to clean.
 It is also durable and feels very good on the skin.
 The price of elk can be 2-3 times that of deer with limited colors available.

 Moose - Moose has a soft, spongy texture that makes it excellent for thuddy impact toys.
 It comes in a variety of weights from 3 ounce up to 10 ounces making it great for moccasins and other garments.
-Moose is a very strong leather.
-Items made from it can last for years with regular use.
+Moose is a very strong leather, and items made from it can last for years of regular use.